datacommonsorg/docsite/api/rest/property_value.md

 ## How to construct a request to the property value endpoint

-### Step 1: assembling the information you will need
+### Step 1: Assembling the information you will need

 This endpoint requires two arguments and offers four additional optional arguments, as listed: